 How long did it take and what did it cost.

-The procurement and installation of the new compressors took about one year, at an approximate capital cost of $34 million.
+The procurement and installation of the new compressors were completed in about one year, at an approximate capital cost of $34 million.
 The new units were put on line December 15, 1999, ahead of schedule and under budget.
 The operation of the storage facility was never interrupted or suspended to accommodate the construction of the new compressor station.
 Reliant Energy HL&P proved to be the reliable power supplier by ensuring that all of their towers and lines were installed in time for the scheduled testing and startup of the facility.

 Role of the Electric Utility

-Houston Lighting and Power installed a 2.8 mile (4.5 km), dual circuit, full loop 138 KV transmission line to support the project.
+Reliant Energy HL&P installed a 2.8 mile (4.5 km), dual circuit, full loop 138 KV transmission line to support the project.
 Reliant welcomed the added load because it not only benefited the individual companies, but also reduced emissions in a non-attainment area. {include a picture of Stan}

 The Bottom Line